alexa-games/skill-flow-builder/docs/set-up-skill-flow-builder-as-a-developer/README.md

     `alexa-sfb deploy <your_project_path>`

+    > **Note**: By default, `alexa-sfb` will use ASK's 'cfn' deployer, which
+    > uses AWS CloudFormation to deploy resources.
+If you would instead prefer
+    > to deploy with ASK's 'lambda' deployer, enter the following command instead:
+    >
+    > `alexa-sfb deploy --deployer lambda <your_project_path>`

-    > **Important**: If you run the script from Windows, you might have to open your command prompt as an administrator.
-You open our command prompt as an administrator to avoid a permissions error when the script runs PowerShell batch files as part of the deployment process.
+    > **Important**: If you run the script from Windows, you might have to open
+    > your command prompt as an administrator.
+You open your command prompt as an
+    > administrator to avoid a permissions error when the script runs PowerShell
+    > batch files as part of the deployment process.

 2. If your skill fails to publish with the error `"AccessDenied: User: arn:aws:iam::... is not authorized to perform: iam:CreateRole on resource: ...`,